-On paper I would have thought a movie about a hostage negotiator trying to negotiate with a troubled young man would have worked as a TV movie.
+On paper I would have thought a movie about a hostage negotiator trying to negotiate a situation involving a troubled young man would have worked as a TV movie.
 I say that because this sort of movie doesn't call for expensive sets or lots of big action scenes but actors and a director who can bring to life the tension of the situation.
 Sadly when it comes to the 2016 TV movie "Amber Alert" it doesn't manage to achieve it and when the tension is what the movie should be about the end result is a movie which never quite gets you in its grip.

-What this all boils down to is that "Amber Alert" has some entertaining ideas even if they are not always original.
+What this all boils down to is that "Amber Alert" has some good ideas even if they are not always original.
 But it suffers from a list of issues most notably the acting which is constantly over the top.